What are the eligibility requirements to become a qualified candidate?

-The translated content then goes through a subsequent independent review by a native French-speaking bilingual physician who: has been involved in the development of the cases, is familiar with the context of the questions, and employs the French medical terminology that Canadian French-speaking physicians use in their everyday practice (Step 2).
+- The translated content then goes through an independent review by a native French-speaking bilingual physician who has been involved in the development of the cases, is familiar with the context of the questions, and employs the French medical terminology that Canadian French-speaking physicians use in their everyday practice.

-Once the French-speaking physicians are satisfied with the translation, the content is then reviewed by the CFPC translation team in order to correct any typographical or grammatical errors (Step 3).
+- Once the French-speaking physicians are satisfied with the translation, the content is then reviewed by the CFPC translation team to correct any typographical or grammatical errors.

-The translated content is then reviewed once more (Step 4) after it has been transferred into the software that delivers the examination.
-This step is done to ensure accurate presentation on the day of the examination.
+- The translated content is reviewed again after it has been transferred into the software that delivers the examination.
+This step is taken to ensure accurate presentation on the day of the examination.

 All French answers are scored by French-speaking physicians who are also able to identify potential quality issues with questions.